 So, why make the switch?
 What milk substitutes exist?
 And are they good for you?

-What is Non-Dairy Milk, and How Did It Come About?
+What is Plant Milk, and How Did Non-Dairy Milk Come About?

 One of the first American advocates for soy milk was Henry Ford, who opened a soy milk plant in his Michigan research center in 1934.